als123/libmimemagic/README.md

 *   The first MIME type found is returned.
 The weighing of different strengths carried out by `libmagic` is not implemented.

+*   The 'use' mechanism in the magic file is not currently implemented.
+    This misses some file types such as ELF and pcap and file partitions.

 # Notes on Usage

 There is a pkgconfig file named `libmimemagic`